jonlabelle/SublimeJsPrettier/README.md

 - `auto_format_on_save` (default: *false*)
    Whether or not to run the `js_prettier` command automatically on every file save.

+- `allow_inline_formatting` (default: *false*)
+   Provides the ability to format *selections* of in-lined JavaScript code, outside of the normal JavaScript syntax.
+For example, to format a selection of JavaScript code within a PHP or HTML file.
+When `true`, the JsPrettier command is available for use across all Sublime Text syntaxes.

 ### Prettier Options